maryanneogakwu/6110_assignment_3/README.md

 ### 2. Quality Control
 The analysis involved pairwise comparison of the 2 groups.
+Quality Control was carried out usingg Fastqc (v 0.12.1).
 Poor QC can lead to biological conclusions derived from technical artifacts.
 Trimming the low quality reads can lead to inflated species counts and false diversity measures, and adapter contamination can cause false positives as taxa will be incorrectly placed between groups.
 ```
 fastqc ~/binf_6110/assignment_03/metagenomics/high_nrcd/*.fastq.gz \
        ~/binf_6110/assignment_03/metagenomics/tcd/*.fastq.gz \